austin-was-taken/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+## Using run_analysis.R
+1. Download and extract the UCI HAR Dataset zip file linked in the problem statement
+2. Set the working directory to the UCI HAR Dataset directory (see ?set.wd)
+3. Source the run_analysis.R scipt (see ?source)